dillydill123/inventory-setups/README.md

 It is also possible to view setups in game.
 You can do this by right clicking the "Show worn items" button in the top left of the bank, and clicking on one of your setups.

 ![View Setups in Game](readme_images_and_gifs/show_worn_items_view_setup.gif)

+In the config there are options to change which setups show up on the "show worn items" menu.

 You can go back to the overview panel by clicking on the back arrow in the top right.